soldatigabriele/docker_pronta/_planning/plan.md

 - create items in lists ✅
 - edit items and mark as done ✅
 - if trying to create an item that was previously created, pull it back ✅ (autocomplete feature)
-- user friendly: autocomplete/tag like when creating items ✅
+- user friendly: autocomplete when creating items ✅ (simplified, no tags)
 - order done items per times it has been used/reactivated (most popular items first) ✅
+- **SIMPLIFIED ITEMS**: Remove tags and description support, keep only title and usage tracking ✅ (NEW)

 Frontend stack
  - vue 3 : options api ✅